Show All Answers

 Most contractors are required to be licensed (electrical, mechanical and plumbing contractors); there are some exceptions.
 General contractors do not have any licenses, but a property owner should ask their contractor if they are registered with the City of Plano before beginning.
 If a contractor asks you to apply for the building permit, chances are that they may not be registered because the City verifies applicable contractor licensing with the State for all building permit applications.
 Resident homeowners do not have to be licensed to perform work on their own home.
 If you have questions about contractor registration, contact the City of Plano Building Inspections Department at (972) 941-7140.

-No, the City does not provide homeowners this type of inspection service.
+No, the City of Plano does not inspect homes to tell you what is wrong with your home.
 Independent inspectors can be hired to do these types of troubleshooting inspections.

 If you are planning to do any digging, you must call 811 before you dig to arrange for utility companies to mark buried utility lines in your yard.